muzishen/muzishen.github.io/_pages/about.md

 <li> 2021/12: We won the 2nd price in AIAC2021 Steel Defect Detection Challenge.
 Thanks  Junchi Ren (Nanjing Telecom Co., Ltd)
 <li> 2021/12: We won the 1st price in the 15th Fujian Province Computer Software Design Challenge.
 <li> 2021/12: My led student won the 2nd place in the Semantic Segmentation Track of Huawei Cloud Artificial Intelligence Challenge.
 <li> 2021/11: One paper was accepted by BMVC.
-Thanks to Yi Xie
+Thanks to Yi Xie (Huaqiao university)
 <li> 2021/10: We won 1st place on 3 tracks in the IFLYTEK 1024 Challenge.
 <li> 2021/10: My led student won 2nd place in the IFLYTEK 1024 Challenge.
 <li> 2021/09: One paper was accepted by IEEE IOTJ.